jhenriquez/sun-tzu/README.md

 ### Configuration ###

-A config file is any valid JSON holding with the following fields:
+A config file is any valid JSON with the following fields:

 * username
 * access_key (required for most operations)